AliMuhammad229/AI_106394/Project/README.md

 2. But according to our views to work on this phase, we achieve best score on different filter(average filter) of convolution.

+# Description of Classifier from Scikit Learn: #

+### Multinomial Naive Bayes: ###

+It is suitable discrete feature (counting, classification of tent)

+#### Parameters: ####
+      1. It take the smoothing value which means 0 for no smoothing or 1 for Laplace smoothing.

+### KNN: ###

+It will find the nearest neighbors on K-value but this K-value is odd, after getting square root of yTest (from cross validation).

+#### Parameters: ####
+      1. It takes K=7 (model) and also p value, if p=1 means euclidean distance and p=2 manhatten distance.

+### Linear Regression: ###

+It is used to minimize the sum of square.
+The observed target in the dataset and the target predicted by the linear approximation.

+#### Parameters: ####
+      1. It takes max iter attribute to work on it.
+      2. In this model we can define a range.

+### SVM: ###

+1. It will find the characteristics which matches the other classes.
+2. In this model, we have advantage that we can’t note data points instead of note down the suppose vector.

+#### Parameters: ####
+      1. It takes the 'C' value which is regularize value, greater the value of C causes more chances to works at its best.
+      2. It takes gamma values.

+# How We Achieved One Score with Other Techniques: #

+1. By using these four techniques, KNN gives the best score among other three techniques on 5x5 convolution with different filter (0.94 or 94%)      so if we enhance this model by using 2x2 or 3x3 convolution then it will give 0.99 or 1 score.
+2. Other techniques is CNN is categorical Naïve Bayer on cross fold to achieve 100% score.